When you search for the book, you probably go straight to your favorite online bookstore or book discovery site.

-On the right side of the search results you’ll find a detailed info card.
+On the right side of the search results, you’ll find a card with detailed info.

-You will not only find the reviews, but also a short excerpt from Wikipedia, publication date, and book’s genre.
+You will find the reviews, but also a short excerpt from Wikipedia, publication date, and book’s genre.

 What’s also very useful, if a book is a part of the series, you’ll know the title of the next book in this series.